vekatze/neut/book/src/some-backstage-notes.md

 }
 ```

-In an ordinary language, the internal representation of `ConsA(3, True)` will be something like:
+In most language, the internal representation of `ConsA(3, True)` will be something like:

 ```neut
 // `0` is a tag to distinguish constructors